 MEGAN AMBROSE holds a Bachelor of Music in Music Education from Seton Hill University.
 While living in Pittsburgh, she was a member of the Mendelssohn Choir of Pittsburgh, the a cappella group In Acchord, and a paid chorister with the Eastminster Presbyterian Church.
 She moved to Myrtle Beach for a year and was a member and featured soloist with the Carolina Master Chorale and a paid chorister with the First United Methodist Church of Myrtle Beach.
 Returning to the area in 2009, Miss Ambrose has been a cantor and pianist at St. Callistus Catholic Church, as well as co-director of the youth choir there.
-She teaches Pre4-5th grade general music and 5th grade social studies, science, and health, at St. Marys Catholic Elementary School.
-Miss Ambrose and her 8-year-old daughter Mia reside in Kane.
+She teaches K-6 general music and 5-12 chorus in the Coudersport Area School District.

 ALEX BURDETTE is a Youngsville High School alumni and graduate of Penn State University with a Bachelor of Music degree.
 He studied flute performance and pedagogy with Dr. Naomi Seidman, and was previously instructed by Warren’s own Ann Mead while in high school.
 At PSU he was active in multiple chamber groups, the symphonic wind ensemble, and philharmonic orchestra.
 Alex began his career of music making at the WCSMS, many years ago, and is thrilled to share the same joys and wonders of music with his students that he experienced as a young musician.